French Imperial Army (1804–1815): Artillery train

 The Artillery Train (Train d'Artillerie), was established by Napoleon in January 1800.
 Its function was to provide the teamsters and drivers who handled the horses that hauled the artillery's vehicles.
 Prior to this, the French, like all other period armies, had employed contracted, civilian teamsters who would sometimes abandon the guns under fire, rendering them immobile, rather than risk their lives or their valuable teams of horses.
 Its personnel, unlike their civilian predecessors, were armed, trained, and uniformed as soldiers.
 Apart from making them look better on parade, this made them subject to military discipline and capable of fighting back if attacked.
 The drivers were armed with a carbine, a short sword of the same type used by the infantry, and a pistol.
 They needed little encouragement to use these weapons, earning surly reputations for gambling, brawling, and various forms of mischief.
 Their uniforms and coats of grey helped enhance their tough appearance.
 But their combativeness could prove useful as they often found themselves attacked by Cossacks and Spanish and Tyrolian guerillas.

 Each train d'artillerie battalion was originally composed of 5 companies.
 The first company was considered elite and assigned to a horse artillery battery; the three "centre" companies were assigned to the foot artillery batteries and "parks" (spare caissons, field forges, supply wagons, etc.); and one became a depot company for training recruits and remounts.
 Following the campaigns of 1800, the train was re-organised into eight battalions of six companies each.
 As Napoleon enlarged his artillery, additional battalions were created, rising to a total of fourteen in 1810.
 In 1809, 1812, and 1813 the first thirteen battalions were "doubled" to create 13 additional battalions.
-These 'double battalions' added the suffix bis' after their title, for instance, the doubled 1st became the 1st bis.
-Additionally, after 1809 some battalions raised extra companies to handle the regimental guns attached to the infantry.
+These 'double battalions' added the suffix bis after their title, for instance, the doubled 1st became the 1st bis Additionally, after 1809 some battalions raised extra companies to handle the regimental guns attached to the infantry.

-Following the Restoration, the train was reduced to just four squadrons of 15 x officers and 271 x men, raised to 8 x squadrons in 1815 during the Hundred Days.

-The Imperial Guard had its own train, which expanded as La Gardes artillery park was increased, albeit organised as regiments rather than battalions.
+Following the Restoration, the train was reduced to just four squadrons of 15 x officers and 271 x men, raised to 8 x squadrons in 1815 during the Hundred Days.The Imperial Guard had its own train, which expanded as La Gardes artillery park was increased, albeit organised as regiments rather than battalions.
 At their zenith, in 1813–14, the Old Guard artillery was supported by a 12-company regiment while the Young Guard had a 16-company regiment, one for each of their component artillery batteries.

-Below is a list of the artillery train battalions: